-The B&B Owners Association members in Dingle welcome you to one of Ireland's most beautiful regions.
+The Dingle B&B Owners Association members welcome you to one of Ireland's most beautiful regions.
 There is so much to see on the Dingle peninsula.
-If this is your destination, you deserve pampering, so please BOOK DIRECTLY with the association members below to help minimise the high commission they have to pay Online Travel Agents.
-In return you get the best value, no hidden costs and Breakfast is always Free.
+If this is your destination, you deserve pampering, so please BOOK DIRECTLY with the association members below to help minimise the high commission they have to pay Online Travel Agents - AirBnB is nearly always more expensive with their service fee.
+In return you get the best value, no hidden costs and Breakfast is always Included.
 Check immediately below this text, you may also find exclusive last minute and special offers

 Annascaul House is a family run Bed and Breakfast situated in the heart of Annascaul village, nestled along the Wild Atlantic Way and only 15 minutes away from Dingle.
 A popular choice not only with hikers, but also families who wish to explore the beautiful Dingle Peninsula.
 With many of our guests returning on a regular basis, we always make sure that each stay with Annascaul House B&B is a memorable and enjoyable experience.
 Our beautiful accommodation consists of four en suite bedrooms, a dining room and a lounge.
 A private car parking is available at the front of the house.
 On a sunny day our guests can also enjoy a private garden.
 Annascaul village is home to famous Irish sculptor Jerome Connor and Antarctic Explorer Tom Crean.
 Whether you want to explore an abundance of local hiking trails, visit Dingle, or just relax on Inch beach, you are sure to find Annascaul House your perfect accommodation choice.